JakeSteam/blog-personal/_posts/2023-04-11-replacing-flexispot-e7-leg-motor.md

     - DIY
 ---

 I purchased a Flexispot E7 recently, and had a great experience with it.
 I then purchased an additional one for my partner and encountered an issue.
-After contacting support, replacement motors were sent, but with no instructions!
-Here's how to replace them.
+After contacting support, replacement motors were sent, but with no instructions on how to fit them!
+Here's the missing guide on how to replace Flexispot leg motors.

 Note that there is [a semi-official guide](https://www.reddit.com/r/FlexiSpot_Official/comments/zpf07i/motor_replacement_tutorial/) posted by a support rep, but the images are tiny and extremely low quality.